arackaf/simple-react-bootstrap/readme.md

 } from 'simple-react-bootstrap'
 ```

-If you're just using a script loader like SystemJS, configure your path to `dist/simple-react-bootstrap.js`, as in
+If you're using a script loader like SystemJS, configure your path to `dist/simple-react-bootstrap.js`, as in

 `"simple-react-bootstrap": "node_modules/simple-react-bootstrap/dist/simple-react-bootstrap.js"`

-Lastly, if you want to test these components from just a script tag, like in a jsbin, or similar, then you can use the `simple-react-bootstrap-script-tag.js` file, also in the dist folder.
+Lastly, if you want to test these components from a script tag, like in a jsbin, or similar, then you can use the `simple-react-bootstrap-script-tag.js` file, also in the dist folder.
 You can see code using it [here](https://github.com/arackaf/simple-react-bootstrap/blob/master/runGlobal.htm) with the real work being done [here](https://github.com/arackaf/simple-react-bootstrap/blob/master/test-runner-es6/testGlobal.js)

 # Documentation